What is Estrogen Replacement Therapy?

 Based on your symptoms your doctor may prescribe any of these modes of ERT.
 Remember to always consult your doctor before beginning ERT.

 Pros and Cons of ERT

 Estrogen replacement therapy alleviates almost all the physical symptoms associated with the menopausal phase.
 For example, night flashes and sweats tend to go away almost immediately after starting therapy.
 It also helps to prevent cardiovascular diseases, as well as osteoporosis caused by estrogen deficiency.
 ERT treatment also helps perimenopausal women suffering from depression.
 It also helps to:

-- Improve quality of life by reducing vaginal dryness
+- Improve the quality of life by reducing vaginal dryness.